visioninhope/foundationallm/docs/setup-guides/vectorization/vectorization-profiles.md

 HTTP DELETE {{baseUrl}}/instances/{{instanceId}}/providers/FoundationaLLM.Vectorization/indexingprofiles/<name>
 ```

+> [!NOTE]
->**Note:** FLLM implements a *logical delete* for Text Indexing profiles.
+> FLLM implements a *logical delete* for Text Indexing profiles.
 This means that users cannot create a Text Indexing profile with the same name as a deleted profile.
 Support for purging Text Indexing profiles will be added in a future release.

 ## Additional configuration steps